-- 10. Select, appoint, transfer, promote, and release all employed personnel as needed. - 11.
+- 10. Select, appoint, transfer, promote, and release all employed personnel as needed.
+He shall also designate employee officers of the corporation, subject to approval of the Board of Directors. - 11.
 Review periodically all activities of NHEC and determine with staff the organizational structure best suited to carry out NHEC's overall objectives, including the need for additional positions or transfer, reassignment, or elimination of existing positions, and to effect such changes provided they are within the limitations of the approved budget. - 12.
 Administer and amend the compensation plan for employees outside the union within the approved budget and Board of Director policy. - 13.
 Identify and develop skills of individuals for consideration in succession planning. - 14.
 Negotiate with the union as required and administer the approved union contract. - 15.
 Delegate appropriate authority to immediate staff; authorize further delegation of authority to any level of management, with full recognition that he cannot be relieved of his overall responsibility or any portion of his accountability. - 16.
 See that employees are trained in accordance with the qualifications and requirements of their positions.